will-r-smith/Stochastic-Gradient-Langevin-Dynamics/README.md

 - [ ] Write a function that runs the model, plots the graphs and saves the data and outputs to a new file in the outputs folder

-    - [ ] Write the functions for the steps of the standard Stochastic Gradient Langevin Dynamics in a somewhat generalised fashion
+    - [x] Write the functions for the steps of the standard Stochastic Gradient Langevin Dynamics in a somewhat generalised fashion

-    - [ ] Write the force function
+    - [x] Write the force function

-    - [ ] Write the code for the model function (e.g. BAOAB) based off a character string
+    - [x] Write the code for the model function (e.g. BAOAB) based off a character string

-    - [ ] Write the code to plot the figures required
+    - [x] Write the code to plot the figures required

-    - [ ] Write the code to save a new folder based off existing models and the name of the model and its important parameters
+    - [x] Write the code to save a new folder based off existing models and the name of the model and its important parameters

     - [ ] Write the code to populate the new folder with a csv file containing the data, a json file containing the model parameters and the date and model type etc. and also save the figures to the folder

+        - [x] Save figures

+        - [ ] Save data

+        - [ ] Save parameters in json

 - [ ] Create Models

     - [ ] Model 1 (Example 1 in CCAdL)

-        - [ ] Derive force function
+        - [x] Derive force function

-        - [ ] Write up force function derivation in paper
+        - [x] Write up force function derivation in paper

-        - [ ] Write force function code
+        - [x] Write force function code

-        - [ ] Generate data
+        - [x] Generate data

-        - [ ] Run model
+        - [x] Run model

     - [ ] Model 2 (Example 2 in CCAdL)